kirenp/kirenp/README.md

-- 👋 Hi, I’m @kirenp
+- 👋 Hi, I’m @kirenJayaprakash
 - 👀 I’m interested in web designing and web development
 - 💞️ I’m looking to collaborate on new projects

 <!---
-kirenp/kirenp is  ✨ special ✨

 --->